jonnerd154/LumenPnP-Configs/README.md

  - "Disable Machine" button in OpenPNP instructs the machine to disable all outputs (steppers, pumps, values, lights).

 ## Kinematic Limits:

+(Note: these might be stale.
+I need to update this whole doc after feeder-beta changes)

 - X-Axis:
   - Feed Rate: 500mm/s